Duirinish railway station: History

 The station was built by the Kyle of Lochalsh Extension (Highland Railway) between Stromeferry and Kyle of Lochalsh, opening on 2 November 1897.

 Facilities

-Facilities here, like many other stations on the line, are incredibly basic, consisting just of a shelter, a help point, some bike racks and a bench, although the station does have step-free access.
+Facilities here, like many other stations on the line, are very basic, consisting just of a shelter, a help point, some bike racks and a bench, although the station does have step-free access.
 As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.